House Judiciary Completes Markup of Budget Reconciliation Amnesty

 In the House, the Judiciary Committee released actual amnesty text on September 10.
 This is the language that House Democrats will put into the reconciliation package that will in time head to the Senate if it passes.
 Then the parliamentarian will rule whether or not Democrats can include the amnesty.
 Republicans can also try to strip the provision.

 The bill contains a broad amnesty for 8 million or so illegal aliens.
 This includes a bigger “Dreamer” population as well as every illegal alien “essential worker,” defined in a way that includes almost every line of work.
 Even worse, the bill requires DHS to give every illegal alien a “reasonable opportunity” to apply before deporting them, so long as they are prima facie eligible.
-That shields people being from deportation right after the bill passes.
+That shields people from being from deported right after the bill passes.
 The bill also expands legal immigration by recapturing visas and quickly adjusting the status of those in the backlog.

 This is all in exchange for nothing.
-It contains nothing to address the border crisis or anything enforcement related.
+It contains nothing to address the border crisis or anything enforcement-related.
 This is a green card giveaway to millions of illegal aliens – plain and simple.

 The stakes were clear in the markup hearing, which occurred on September 13.
 House Republicans introduced 20 immigration-related amendments, all of which the Democrats voted against.
 They ranged in size and scope.
 On the larger side, Rep. Louie Gohmert (R-Texas) introduced an amendment that stripped the entire amnesty language from the text.
 Rep. Dan Bishop (R-N.C.) introduced language barring the bill from going into effect until the Biden administration re-implemented the Migrant Protection Protocols and until Congress appropriated $2.2 billion to fund the completion of the border wall.